webhintio/hint/docs/user-guide/concepts/connectors.md

   Debugging Protocol.
 This is one of the `remote-debugging-connector`s
 * `edge`: Your website will be loaded using Edge via the [`edge-diagnostics-adapter`][eda].
   You will need to run Windows 10 Creators Update or later to use it.
+  This connector will only be installed if you are running on it.
   There are some known issues so please check the [Edge issues](#edge-issues) section below.